 Depending on your job, two weeks’ notice might not be in your best interests.
-Currently, some career experts recommend that you make your last day of work the day you resign.
+Some career experts recommend that you make your last day of work the day you resign.

 Managers' Notice of Resignation

 It's recommended that managers give two to four weeks’ notice, but the amount of recommended notice time is also determined by the position.
 At the same time, if a new employer is waiting in the wings, the new employer may expect a new employee will start in two weeks, unless a different time frame is negotiated.

-If your employee has an employment contract that states two weeks’ notice or other variations on notice time is required, an employee and employer must abide by the terms of the contract.
-Depending on the situation, the employer may want to pay for the time in lieu of allowing the employee to work his two weeks’ notice time.
+If your employee has an employment contract that states two weeks’ notice or another variation on notice time is required, the employee and employer must abide by the terms of the contract.